 An open letter to elders quorum leaders and ministering brothers regarding ministering and interviews.
 Garden Ridge Ward, San Antonio Cibolo Valley Stake of the Church of Jesus Christ of Latter-day Saints,

-Invitation: Point Ministering Interviews Towards The Temple
+Invitation: Point Our Ministering Visits and Interviews Towards The Temple

 Pointing them towards the temple will help everything else in their lives